TungstenRPA/PartnerSeminar/README.md

 _Day 2 of the workshop is a flexible time for your to explore Kofax technology on your own.
 Pick a product below and get started.
 Kofax Sales Engineers are available to assist you._
 ### RPA
 * Install [Kofax RPA for free](https://www.kofax.com/products/rpa/rpa-free-trial) and [build your first robot](https://www.kofax.com/-/media/files/e-books/en/ug_rpa-tutorial-guide-_en.pdf) ([video tutorial](https://www.kofax.com/eg/kofax-rpa-tutorials)).
+* Breaking complex robots into simpler robots to support parallelization, Quick RPA, RPA Cloud, recoverability, data safety.
+  * Read Excel and push rows into Database or Queue.
+  * Loop through Application, retrieving many results, and push into Excel.
 * Install [Kofax RPA on Docker](https://github.com/KofaxRPA/Docker#readme) on your laptop.
 * Install [Kofax RPA on Apache Tomcat](https://github.com/KofaxRPA/RPA-Best-Practices/wiki/Install-Kofax-RPA-11.3-on-Apache-Tomcat-on-Windows) - required for production scenarios.
 * Integrate Kofax RPA with [https://github.com/KofaxRPA/Cognigy](Cognigy Conversational AI).